 Workplace Investigations and Wage and Hour Recordkeeping

-When an employee brings an action, courts usually rule in favor of the employee if there are insufficient records.
+It’s important to understand payroll recordkeeping laws.
+When an employee brings an action, courts usually rule in their favor if there are insufficient records.
 In this case, the DOL found the employer to be in violation of wage and hour laws.
-But there are many situations where a compliant employer is fined for missing records.
+However, there are many situations where a compliant employer is fined simply for failing to keep proper records.

 Payroll Information Employers Must Keep